aws-solutions-library-samples/guidance-for-aws-sustainability-insights-framework/typescript/packages/connectors/clean-rooms/README.md

             {
                 "name": "sif-cleanRooms-pipeline-input-connector",
                 "parameters": {
-                    // We will make the date range configurable, so user can trigger multiple execution with differen time rannge using the same pipeline
+                    // We will make the date range configurable, so user can trigger multiple execution with different time range using the same pipeline
                     "query": "SELECT SUM(\"amount\") \"amount\", \"date\" FROM  \"emission\" WHERE \"date\" < '#dateTo' AND \"date\" > '#dateFrom' GROUP BY \"date\""
                 }
             }